qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

 ## Introduction

-The goal of this project is to show how easy it is to deploy analytics into your solution with a seamless login experience for your users, leveraging Qlik's qlik-embed, qlik/api, and OAuth machine-to-machine impersonation capabilities.
+The goal of this project is to show how easy it is to deploy analytics into your solution with a seamless login experience for your users from your web app or portal when you don't have a backend identity provider for your users to authenticate to directly.
+This leverages Qlik's qlik-embed, qlik/api, and OAuth machine-to-machine impersonation capabilities.

 <img src="src/img/screenshot.png" width="600" alt="Screenshot of resulting embedded application"/>